Syntactic Analysis (5LN455): Assignment 4

-Run your program twice, once for your selected system from task 3, and once for your system from task 4, and compare the results.
+Run your program for your selected system from task 3, and your system from task 4, and compare the results.
 Briefly discuss the differences or lack of differences.
-To aid your discussion, the list of relations available here may be useful.
+To aid your discussion, you can use the list of labels.

 For your second subtask, find a sentence that have a different tree when using your selected system from task 3 and your system from task 4.
 Write down the line number where the sentence you pick start.
-Draw the trees for the sentence, as parsed by the two systems and as in the gold standard (if the sentence is very long, you can choose only to draw a relevant part of the tree).
-Discuss the difference(s) both between the systems and compared to the gold standard, and why you think they happen.
-(If you do not speak Swedish, try your best at this task.)
+Draw the trees for the sentence, as parsed by the two systems (if the sentence is very long, you can choose only to draw a relevant part of the tree).
+Discuss the difference(s) and why you think they happen.

 Reporting: Hand in your program and include the result of the automatic analysis, the trees and a discussion of the questions in your report.
 You may draw the trees by hand, in which case you can leave the trees in Sara's postbox (number 108).